Cinco gallinas y el cielo

 Cinco gallinas y el cielo is a 1957 Argentine science-fiction drama film directed by Uruguayan-born filmmaker Ruben W. Cavallotti, written by Agustín Cuzzani and starring Narciso Ibáñez Menta.
 The film won awards at the international festivals of Karlovy Vary and San Sebastian.

-Plot
+Premise

-A scientist experiments with chicken breeding in order to produce a miraculous meat, capable of changing the lives and tempers of its consumers.
+A scientist conducts experiments on chickens by injecting them with a virus that causes anyone who eats them to become impulsive and daring.